ArasLabs/External-Input-Example/README.md

 ## Credits

-Original code written by Aras Corporation Support for Aras Corporation.
+The original code was written by Aras Corporation Support for Aras Corporation.

 Updated and Documented by Jillian Jakubowicz for Aras Labs. @JillJakubowicz